ebook

 Why You Need Mobile-First Design

-Apple Health only works through mobile apps, which forces specific architectural decisions.
-Learn how to build a mobile bridge that works for both Apple's local data and cloud-based APIs from other wearables.
+The Apple Health requirement that affects your entire health app wearable integration architecture.
+Apple Health only works through mobile apps (no cloud API, no backend access).
+Learn how to build a mobile bridge that gives you unified access to both Apple's device-local data and cloud APIs from other wearables.

-You'll get: The right architecture from day one.
+The right architecture from day one.
 Avoid expensive rebuilds when you realize cloud-only won't work.

 05